verificatum/verificatum-vts-ba/README.md

 ```

-## Usage

-Clone this repository and compile TypeScript yourself with your
-favorite options and target or grab one of the compiled JavaScript
-files in `compiled/`.

-This repository is intentionally minimalistic, since any user is
-likely to embed our source into an application with their own tool
-chain.

 ## Source Code

-The source code is compiled from a subset of the [Verificatum
+The source code is derived from a subset of the [Verificatum
 TypeScript library
 (VTS)](https://github.com/verificatum/verificatum-vts) repository and
 found in `src/`.
 The files with the suffix `.dts` are not stand-alone
 compilable TypeScript files.
 They are indended to be appended to the
-library to build and run the test suite as explained in the
+library to build and run the test suite as explained in `Makefile`.
-`Makefile`.

 The postfix of each file indicates if pure TypeScript used, or
 WebAssembly is used for the `muladd_loop` function.
 It also gives the
-wordsize used internally, e.g., the postfix `p28` means that pure
+wordsize used internally, e.g., the postfix `p30` means that pure
-TypeScript is used and that the wordsize is 28 bits.
+TypeScript is used and that the wordsize is 30 bits.
 Both are internal
 properties and should only influence running time and memory
 requirements.
 The version with WebAssembly is roughly twice as fast
 for large integer exponentiation, but it allocates complete pages of